 Chedworth Roman Villa closed for the winter

-Chedworth Roman Villa is now closed and will re-open to visitors for the new season on 11 February 2017.
+Chedworth Roman Villa is now closed for the winter and will re-open to visitors for the new season on Saturday 9 February 2019.

 Over the winter many of the archaeological remains at Chedworth Roman Villa are covered up with frost-proof materials.
-This is necessary to protect the stonework, as the temperature changes and the freeze-thaw cycle causes stone to shale or crack.
-The hypocaust pillae on the north side of the villa have even got their own special covers that look a little like sleeping bags.
+This is nevessary to protect the stonework, as the temperature changes and the freeze-thaw cycle causes stone to shale or crack.
+The hypocaust pilae on the north side of the villa have even got their own special covers that look a little like sleeping bags.

-Once the conservation covers are in place, the team continue to work on a variety of winter tasks, including planning and preparing for the new season and recruiting new volunteers and seasonal staff.
-If you're interested please check our website in 2017.
+Once the conseration covers are in place, the team continue to work on a variety of winter tasks, including cleaning the mosaics, preparing for school groups, and planning events and activities for the new season.